Swine influenza: Humans

 Influenza spreads between humans when infected people cough or sneeze, then other people breathe in the virus or touch something with the virus on it and then touch their own face.
-"Avoid touching your eyes, nose or mouth.
-Germs spread this way."
+The CDC warned against touching mucosal membranes such as the eyes, nose, or mouth during the 2009 H1N1 pandemic, as these are common entry points for flu viruses.
 Swine flu cannot be spread by pork products, since the virus is not transmitted through food.
 The swine flu in humans is most contagious during the first five days of the illness, although some people, most commonly children, can remain contagious for up to ten days.
 Diagnosis can be made by sending a specimen, collected during the first five days, for analysis.

 Recommendations to prevent the spread of the virus among humans include using standard infection control, which includes frequent washing of hands with soap and water or with alcohol-based hand sanitizers, especially after being out in public.
 Chance of transmission is also reduced by disinfecting household surfaces, which can be done effectively with a diluted chlorine bleach solution.

-Experts agree hand-washing can help prevent viral infections, including ordinary and swine flu infections.
-Also, avoiding touching one's eyes, nose, or mouth with one's hands helps to prevent the flu.
 Influenza can spread in coughs or sneezes, but an increasing body of evidence shows small droplets containing the virus can linger on tabletops, telephones, and other surfaces and be transferred via the fingers to the eyes, nose, or mouth.
 Alcohol-based gel or foam hand sanitizers work well to destroy viruses and bacteria.
 Anyone with flu-like symptoms, such as a sudden fever, cough, or muscle aches, should stay away from work or public transportation and should contact a doctor for advice.

-Social distancing, another tactic, is staying away from other people who might be infected, and can include avoiding large gatherings, spreading out a little at work, or perhaps staying home and lying low if an infection is spreading in a community.
+Social distancing can be another infection control tactic.
+Individuals should avoid other people who might be infected or if infected themselves isolate from others for the duration of the infection.
+During active outbreaks, avoiding large gatherings, increasing physical distance in public places, or if possible remaining at home as much as is feasible can prevent further spread of disease.
 Public health and other responsible authorities have action plans which may request or require social distancing actions, depending on the severity of the outbreak.